“For if God did not spare the angels who sinned, but cast them down to hell and delivered them into chains of darkness, to be reserved for judgment.”

 Chapter two is in the minor key.
 It tells the dark tale of apostasy.
 The Bible warns that the church will go into apostasy in the latter years.

 For if God

-In previous verses Peter talks of false teachers.
-Now he gives a number of examples of apostasy.
-First he turns to fallen angels (Ezek 28:15; Ju 6).
+In previous verses, Peter talks of false teachers.
+Now he gives several examples of apostasy.
+First, he turns to fallen angels (Ezek 28:15; Jude 6).

 The “if” here assumes the reality of Peter’s proposition.
 It is true that God did not spare angels who sinned.
 Peter now compares the false teachers of his day with beings who apostatized centuries ago.
 This is the first of three historical comparisons with the past.
 The other two judgments are the flood (v.6) and Sodom and Gomorrah (v.6).

 If God punishes angels who committed apostasy, surely He will punish people in Peter’s day who apostatize.
 God will not “spare” fallen angels.
 God will inflict retribution upon fallen angels.

 It is interesting that the “if” clause begins here in verse four and ends with a “then” clause in verse nine.
 That is all one sentence.
 If we do not take note of this, we will lose contact with Peter’s argument.